Skip to main content

 This localized inflammation creates a hostile environment for the neighboring healthy cells.
 It disrupts their internal machinery, damages their mitochondria (the cellular power plants), and directly interferes with the enzymatic pathways required for converting cholesterol into active hormones.

-Therefore, the age-related decline in is a consequence of two parallel events ∞ a reduction in the number of fully functional cells and the active suppression of the remaining cells by their senescent neighbors.
+Therefore, the age-related decline in hormone production is a consequence of two parallel events ∞ a reduction in the number of fully functional cells and the active suppression of the remaining cells by their senescent neighbors.
 Senolytic interventions are designed to break this cycle.

 By selectively removing the SASP-secreting senescent cells, the therapy effectively lowers the inflammatory burden within the tissue.
 This creates a more favorable environment, allowing the healthy, non-senescent cells to function without constant interference.
 The hypothesis is that this cellular “cleanup” can restore a degree of the gland’s innate hormonal output.